Skip to content Skip to footer navigation

 reverse cycle air conditioner two women

-Small air conditioners are popular in Australia.
+Small air conditioners are popular in Australia, but they aren't all created equal.

 Poor performers for heating

-• Mitsubishi Electric MFZKW35KIT (55%)
+• Mitsubishi Electric MFZKW35KIT (Heating efficiency score: 55%)

-• Haier AS35TB4HRA/1U35MA4ERA (55%)
+• Haier AS35TB4HRA / 1U35MA4ERA (55%)

 • Samsung F-AR12BXECNWK1 (56%)